 In this show, Ayumi, a popular high schooler, is overjoyed after the boy she likes asks her out.
 But unfortunately, her classmate, Zenko, switches bodies with her out of jealousy.

-Ayumi must find a way to persuade Zenko to change their minds before it’s too late.
+Ayumi must persuade Zenko to change their minds before it’s too late.

-This Japanese Tv series has solid moral lessons, such as highlighting the pain of bullying and demonstrating how jealousy may push someone to take extreme actions.
+This Japanese TV series has solid moral lessons, such as highlighting the pain of bullying and showing how jealousy may push someone to take extreme actions.

 12. Erased (僕だけがいない街) — 2017